Environment Scaling for Interactive Agentic Experience Collection: A Survey: Stage 3: Feedback

 \subsection{Density Scaling}

-The density of feedback refers to how frequently the environment provides evaluative feedback signals.
-Early environments typically provided trajectory-level rewards based on the final outcome (success or failure) \citep{jiang2025verltool, da2025agent, qian2025toolrl, wang2025otc}.
-Despite such sparse signals leading to more stable training, especially in tasks like mathematics or code generation \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, they are insufficient for more complex multi-step tasks.
-In these tasks, it is challenging to verify whether an intermediate step contributes to or hinders task completion.
-To address this issue and scale feedback density, more recent studies \citep{khalifa2025processrewardmodelsthink,chae2025webshepherd,gao2024designing,ma2025steplevelrewardmodelsrewarding,park2025know} have introduced step-level process-based rewards, often combined with traditional trajectory-level outcome-based rewards, thus providing denser supervision and more detailed guidance for agent improvement.
-However, the mechanism behind such reward designs remains underexplored, though some interesting phenomena have been observed in existing experiments.
-For instance, \citet{ma2025steplevelrewardmodelsrewarding} shows that step-level reward models can perform well in logical-coherent tasks such as mathematical reasoning, but they are not suitable for some natural language tasks (e.g., creative writing, policy making). \citet{gao2024designing} shows that naively combining step-level rewards with trajectory-level rewards can lead to reward hacking.
-That is, trivial actions may get high rewards, resulting in repetitive reasoning behavior that ultimately harms the agent's training process.
-They further use reward differences between adjacent steps as rewards and clip them if they exceed a predefined threshold to mitigate this problem.
-Apart from these, \citet{park2025know} finds that even state-of-the-art reward models can be poorly calibrated, assigning overly optimistic scores to some intermediate steps.
-These studies collectively showcase both the potential and bottlenecks of current dense reward designs.
-In the future, designing reward models that are more accurately calibrated, stable in training, and interpretable will be the focus of the reward density scaling.
+The density of feedback refers to how frequently evaluative signals are provided, typically including trajectory-level outcome-based rewards and step-level process-based rewards. \textit{Trajectory-level outcome-based rewards}~\citep{jiang2025verltool, da2025agent, qian2025toolrl, wang2025otc} are relatively sparse and contribute to more stable training, especially in tasks like mathematical reasoning and code generation~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}.
+However, it is challenging to credit whether an intermediate step contributes to or hinders task completion in more complex, multi-step tasks. \textit{Step-level process-based rewards}~\citep{khalifa2025processrewardmodelsthink,chae2025webshepherd,gao2024designing,ma2025steplevelrewardmodelsrewarding,park2025know}, often combined with outcome-based rewards, in contrast, provide denser supervision and more detailed guidance.
+Still, their benefits are not consistent, with performance in natural language tasks (e.g., creative writing) being inferior to that in logical-coherent tasks (e.g., coding), and they face the problem of reward hacking, where trivial patterns receive high rewards~\citep{ma2025steplevelrewardmodelsrewarding,gao2024designing}.
+Efforts like PR-Clip-Delta~\citep{gao2024designing} utilize reward differences between adjacent steps as rewards, clipping them if they exceed a predefined threshold, which helps mitigate repetitive behavior and the training instability associated with step-level rewards.

+\paragraph{\emojienvisage~Future Frontiers} Future reward design needs to further explore the underlying mechanisms of reward models as well as their interpretability.
+Efforts should aim to combine the training stability of trajectory-level rewards and the fine-grained evaluation benefits of step-level rewards, expanding their application to more domains.
+Meanwhile, as current reward models are mostly poorly calibrated~\citep{park2025know}, assigning overly optimistic scores to some intermediate steps, future designs should focus on addressing such biases.